vinhtranchau/vinhtranchau/README.md

 I have a passion for developing clean, efficient code and strive to stay up-to-date on the latest technologies and trends.
 I'm always looking for ways to improve my skills and expand my knowledge.

-If you're looking for a reliable and experienced frontend developer, feel free to reach out!
+If you're looking for a reliable and experienced full stack developer, feel free to reach out!

 ## Skills
 <table>